MicrosoftDocs/learn/learn-pr/azure/write-first-query-kusto-query-language/includes/6-exercise-filter-data-where-operator.md

 ## Filter on datetime values

 Maybe we only care about damage done in the first half of the calendar year.
 In fact, we often want to limit our search to see events within a specific time range.
-Some interfaces with KQL have a dropdown time picker, but others require you to incorporate the date filter into the query itself.
+Some interfaces with Kusto Query Language have a dropdown time picker, but others require you to incorporate the date filter into the query itself.

 1. Run the following query: